-If you are remodeling a kitchen and going high end, you may be asking yourself, what is a built in refrigerator and would it be a good choice.
+If you are remodeling a kitchen and going high end, you may be asking yourself: What is a built in refrigerator?
+Is it a could choice?
 If you want that really modern, high end commercial grade look, a built in refrigerator may be exactly what you need.

 Built-in refrigerators are limited by cabinet depth, so they are available in greater widths and heights than freestanding refrigerators usually are (up to 48" wide and on average around 84" tall).
 They are available in premium finishes like stainless steel and black stainless steel, and you can also go the extra step by choosing a panel ready model: custom-made cabinetry and hardware are mounted to this type of refrigerator so it will completely blend in with your kitchen.